 If a trusted medical professional has left you with serious injuries or worsened health, you deserve fair compensation.
 Medical negligence cases require an experienced Tampa personal injury lawyer who understands what it takes to prove your case.

-Contact Catania & Catania, P.A. today to schedule a free consultation with a Tampa medical malpractice lawyer.
+Contact Catania and Catania Injury Lawyers today to schedule a free consultation with a Tampa medical malpractice lawyer.
 We will help you explore your legal options and fight on your behalf.